What is Interpol?

 Green Notice:

-Green Notice: It is a notice to give a warning about the criminal activities of a person.
+Green Notice: Firstly, It is a notice to give a warning about the criminal activities of a person.
 Here the person may be a possible threat to public safety.

 Orange Notice: